Dhruvsingh9999/Month-1-The-Developer-Arena-Task/README.md

 # 📘 Month 1: Python Basics & Data Manipulation

 Welcome to my Month 1 learning journey in Python!
 This repository includes *Hands-On Tasks* and *Client Projects* from 4 weekly modules.
-All theoretical notes are documented separately in a Word file (/Theory/Month1_Python_Theory.docx).
+All theoretical notes are documented separately in a Word file.

 ---